beasteh/crypto/wax.md

 ## At a Glance
 * Consumer friendly onboarding.
-* Fast, high-capacity & low-fee, relative to peers.
+* Fast, high-capacity and low-fee, relative to peers.
-* DPoS & reasonably decentralized.
+* DPoS and reasonably decentralized.

 ## Tokens
 * **WAXP** - Protocol token.